zorael/kameloso/README.md

 $ ./kameloso --server irc.freenode.net --guestChannels "#d"
 ```

 If there's anyone talking it should show up on your screen.
-Add `--monochrome` to disable colours.

 ---